xichen715/Schedule_Management_System/README.md

     -  design the main structure of our software
     -  analyst the whole software with each of the function
     -  complete remaining parts in the readme file
-- ### Schedule
+- #### Schedule
 - Project Planning:such as requirements gathering, design, development, testing, deployment, and maintenance.
 - Task Breakdown and completeness:coding a module, writing documentation, conducting testing, or integrating components.
 - Risk Management(maintenance)
-- ### Algorithm
+- #### Algorithm
 -  Task Dependency Scheduling: We use this algorithm to handle tasks that have dependencies on each other.
 It ensures that dependent tasks are scheduled in the correct order, considering the dependencies and ensuring that prerequisites are completed before dependent tasks can begin.
 -  Priority-based Scheduling: We assign priorities to tasks based on their importance or urgency.
 Tasks with higher priorities are scheduled first, ensuring that critical tasks are completed promptly.

-- ### Current status
+- #### Current status
 - Task and Activity Management: Schedule software allows user to create, manage, and organize tasks and activities.
 You can set due dates, assign tasks to individuals.
 - Calendar Integration: Our schedule software often integrates with calendar systems to synchronize scheduled activities with our calendars which show clear schedule in user interface.
-- Customization and Personalization: Schedule software often allows users to customize and personalize their schedules according to their preferences.
+- Customization and Personalization: We add some covers in our software which allows users to customize and personalize their schedules according to their preferences.
 This may include choosing different views (e.g daily, weekly, monthly).
+- Notification function: In the future, we can add notification function in our software so that we can be reminded to submit a report or assignment before the deadline.
-- ### Future plan
+- #### Future plan
 - Integration with Other Tools: Schedule software can integrate with other productivity tools, such as project management software, time tracking tools, or document management systems.
 These integrations provide a seamless workflow and enhance productivity by connecting related tools and data

-- Notification function: In the future, we can add notification function in our software so that we can be reminded to submit a report or assignment before the deadline.
+## ADDITIONAL PART

+### DOME

+### ENVIRONMENTS OF THE SOFTWARE DEVELOPMENT AND RUNNING
+- Programming language
+  CSS,Java Script,HTML,Python
+-  Required pakcages

+### Declaration (Any open sources, packages which are not developed by you (yourgroup) should be declared clearly)